 McDonald’s collaborated with artist Travis Scott to develop “The Travis Scott Meal,” a limited-edition meal that includes a quarter-pounder with lettuce, pickles, onion, ketchup, mustard, and bacon, fries with barbeque sauce, and a sprite.

-Gen Z is busy and increasing customers looking for convenient, healthful, ethical, and “insta-worthy” goods that taste wonderful — a fun fact about .
-Based on this fact, you can find the market gap anywhere.
+Gen Z is busy and increasing customers looking for convenient, healthful, ethical, and “insta-worthy” goods that taste wonderful — a fun fact.
+Among gen z food and beverage trends, you can find the market gap anywhere.

 If you find this topic interesting and helpful, you can learn more about other topics at Tan Do blog any time!